Pu-Anlai/base16-builder-python/README.rst

 Update
 ^^^^^^
 Downloads all base16 schemes and templates to the current working directory.
 The source files, i.e. the files pointing to the scheme and template repositories (see `here <https://github.com/chriskempson/base16/blob/master/builder.md>`_) will also be updated by default.
 If you want to use your own versions of these files (to exclude specific repositories, for example), you can prevent the builder from updating the source files by using the :code:`-c/--custom` option.

 Build
 ^^^^^
 Builds base16 colorschemes for all schemes and templates.
 This requires the directory structure and files created by the update operation to be present in the working directory.
 This operation accepts three parameters:

 * :code:`-s/--scheme` restricts building to specific schemes

   Can be specified more than once.
-Each argument must correspond to a scheme file (sans extension).
+Each argument must match a scheme.
+Wildcards can be used but must be escaped properly so there not interpreted by the shell.

 * :code:`-t/--template` restricts building to specific templates

   Can be specified more than once.
 Each argument must correspond to a folder name in the templates directory.

 * :code:`-o/--output` specifies a path where built colorschemes will be placed

   If this option is not specified, an "output" folder in the current working directory will be created and used.